 - £100 cashback for investments of over £2,000 (5.0%)

 - £200 cashback for investments of over £5,000 (4.0%)

 - £500 cashback for investments of over £10,000 (5.0%)

-If you do decide to invest and you have found this review helpful; please do consider signing up via my referral link.
-This will enable me to continue paying for the running costs of this website.
+If you decide to invest and you have found this review helpful; please do consider signing up via my referral link to benefit from the above cashback offers.